vedantparmar12/ollama-rag-docling/CONTRIBUTING.md

 ## 🙏 Thank You!

-Thank you for contributing to LocalGPT!
+Thank you for contributing to ollama-rag-docling!
 Your contributions help make private document intelligence accessible to everyone.

 For questions about contributing, please:
 1. Check existing documentation